 - Classroom posters

 - Educational posters

-The Library & Archives accepts reference questions through in-person, phone, or IPCC contact form.
+The Library & Archives accepts reference questions in-person, by phone, or IPCC contact form.

 - Phone Reference assistance is available at 505-314-8207 for simple reference questions.
 After library hours, researchers are welcome to leave a voicemail.
 Messages will be returned the following business day.

 - IPCC Contact Form: Reference questions with no time frame are encouraged to use the IPCC Contact form and will receive a response via email.
 The turnaround time for library staff to respond is 3–5 business days.
 Responses that may exceed the turnaround time will be notified via email.

 References services are provided on a first-come, first-served basis.
 In-person references will take precedence over phone and email.

 The types of services the Reference Staff will assist:

 - Suggest appropriate titles or resources.